data-skeptic/blog/transcripts/2017/data-provenance-and-reproducibility-with-pachyderm.md

 Even if that’s not exactly the same over time, you should be able to run it over and over and understand the pattern within which you expect your model to behave otherwise you’re kind of just shooting in the dark because you don’t have proper expectations for how your model should behave.

-**Host:** It’s actually a really interesting point I haven’t thought of that even though let’s say, you and I had the same data set and we both ran your algorithm of choice ran it for us some deep learning, whatever the case maybe, the insides that black box might not be the exact same floating point number calculations but our result should be more or less distributed in the same fashion otherwise why are the models erratically different?
+**Kyle:** It’s actually a really interesting point I haven’t thought of that even though let’s say, you and I had the same data set and we both ran your algorithm of choice ran it for us some deep learning, whatever the case maybe, the insides that black box might not be the exact same floating point number calculations but our result should be more or less distributed in the same fashion otherwise why are the models erratically different?

 **Daniel:** Exactly, yeah.
 And you should be able to come up with some expectations to say, “I expect this model based on what the data that I have trained it on in the past and exposed it to.
 I expect it to behave within this range of values in these scenarios.”
 And that way, you do have a sense of when something goes wrong and behaves outside of your expectations, either you can learn from that experience and adjust your expectations or you can really pinpoint something that went wrong with your model.

-**Host:** So there are a number of tools that we leverage to do reproducibility.
+**Kyle:** So there are a number of tools that we leverage to do reproducibility.
 Everything form source control and containers and of course, Pachyderm, that we’re going to talk about in a bit, the one I want to touch on first was the Jupyter notebook.
 And I want to ask what you see is its role in reproducibility analysis.

 **Daniel:** [Jupyter notebooks](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html) are amazing.
 As you mentioned, I’m working – I work on the Go kernel for Jupyter and I love using Jupyter and other things like Interact and other things that are going on.
 And I think these in some ways bring a lab notebook sort of aspect to what we do as data scientists and industry.
 And that’s really great because you can not only have your code there, you can have your visualizations and add kind of a story along with it.
 That’s why they are so great for tutorials is because you’re really explaining what you’re doing in your analysis.